Image-Zend-Blog-What-Is-PHP-Server

 Is the PHP Runtime the Same as Zend Engine?

 Although PHP runtime is the name that people use to refer to the technology, the official, “under the hood” name is Zend Engine.
-That’s because the founders of PHP also created the Zend Engine and the company that managed it, which was initially called Zend Technologies
+That’s because the founders of PHP also created the Zend Engine and the company that managed it, which is now known as Zend by Perforce

 Do You Need a Server to Run PHP?

-Short answer, yes, or you need access to somebody else's server (cloud deployment being a prime example).
+Short answer, yes, you need a PHP server to run PHP.
+The alternative is that you need access to somebody else's server (cloud deployment being a prime example).

 The longer answer is that you need a machine that can run a system daemon/language runtime.
 This can be your personal development machine, but if you're running in production, you need a server.
 Beyond that, you will likely need a web server system process running as well (e.g., Apache or nginx or IIS).